 Description

-There is a main floor, open to the metal roof trusses, and a service basement below.
-The upper floor has a cill for a travelling crane.
+Inside, the main floor is open to the metal roof trusses, and there is a service basement below.
+The upper floor includes a cill for a travelling crane.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.